 Liquidity risk is the risk that existing liquidity reserves are not sufficient to meet the Group's financial obligations as they fall due.
 The Group's approach to managing liquidity is to ensure by liquidity planning that the Group always has sufficient liquidity to meet its obligations when due, under both normal and stressed conditions.

-With the full repayment of the Core Loan facility in June 2018 and the termination of the Growth Loan facility in 2018, all financing arrangements with Sixt SE have expired and the Sixt Leasing Group can no longer use the financial resources from Sixt SE or borrow funds which will be guaranteed or collateralized by Sixt SE.
 In the future, the refinancing of the Sixt Leasing Group will be essentially dependent on self-financing through operative cash flows or the ability to borrow external funds on the debt capital markets.
 With regard to debt financing opportunities, it needs to be considered that the financing behaviour of the financial institutions may change significantly due to the ongoing structural changes which can be observed in the credit industry, for example as a result of higher capital requirements in the credit business or changes in the weighting of risks.

 Depending on the development of Sixt Leasing Group's own credit standing, external financing might therefore not or only under unfavourable conditions be obtained.
 In this context, it should be noted that the Sixt Leasing Group currently has not assigned any external rating agency with a credit rating.
 However as common in the leasing industry asset-based financing opportunities (e. g. forfeiting or securitisation of leasing receivables) will be available to Sixt Leasing Group.
 The Sixt Leasing Group made use of this for the first time in 2016 and set-up an asset backed securities (ABS) programme in mid-2016.
-The revolving period was extended on 20 December 2019 for one year.
+The revolving period was extended until yearend 2021.
 The repayment depends on the duration of the sold lease receivables and expectancy rights.